yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Encounter-intro.md

 2. **Priority**: This provides useful information about whether it was emergency, routine, elective, etc
 3. **Appointment**: Link to the originating Appointment, if relevant
 4. **Incoming Referral**: Link to the originating Referral, if relevant
-5. **Reason**: A long list of SNOMED codes to describe different types of problems which may have led to the Encounter.
-(TODO - confirm if this is a good list? the right level of detail? covering relevant care settings?
-Also may not be needed if extensive information already in the Appointment or Referral?)
+5. **Reason**: A long list of SNOMED codes to describe different reasons which may have led to the Encounter.
+(Note that this may duplicate to some extent information provided in a linked Appointment and/or Referral, but is seen as useful to pull through onto the Encounter itself also).
 6. **Diagnosis**: Link to a Condition diagnosed as a result of the Encounter.
 Can obviously be provided only if the Condition FHIR Resource is also being offered.
 If populated then it is required to rank the Conditions, and to assign one the "role" of "Chief Complaint"
-7. **Hospitalization**: As discussed above, this must be provided either here (self contained) or in a linked "VisitGrouping" Encounter.
-The Hospitalization structure contains multiple fields - see below for further detail.

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Points of note include:
  - **Care Connect Extensions** - these cover Encounter Transport, Outcome of Attendance, and Emergency Care Discharge Status.
 May be useful if relevant and known
- - **Part of** - as described above this may optionally be used to point to an overarching "VisitGrouping" Encounter.
-No other complex structures or nesting are permitted.

 ### **Discouraged or Removed fields**